Ugh-GitHub/Payroll_Maven_React/README.md

 # Installation
 1. Download or clone the source code.
-2. Open the project in your favorite editor,
+2. Open the project in your favorite editor.
 3. Navigate to the project location in a terminal.
-4. Enter `npm install` in the terminal.
+4. Enter `./mvnw spring-boot:run` in the terminal.
-5. Enter `expo start` in the terminal.
-6. Type `i` for the iOS simulator.

 # Usage
-1.
+To learn about Spring Data REST and how to set up interactions between a Spring back end and a React.js front end.

 # Built With
 * [React.js](https://reactjs.org/)